Opticians provide eye health services for patients.

 It is important to care for your eyes and get them checked regularly.
-When you visit an optician (also known as an optometrist or an ophthalmic medical practitioner), you'll have your sight tested to ensure you don't have any abnormalities or signs of any eye disease such as cataracts or glaucoma.
+When you visit an optician or optometrist, you'll have your sight tested to ensure you don't have any abnormalities or signs of any eye disease such as cataracts or glaucoma.
 If necessary they will refer you on a specialist doctor or eye surgeon for further advice and treatment.
 They also prescribe and fit glasses and contact lenses.

 To find an optician in your local area please click here or call NHS 111.